Huw Irranca-Davies: UK Parliament

 On 19 June 2015, Irranca-Davies was elected to the chairmanship of the Environmental Audit Select Committee.

 He was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
 His last day as MP was on 24 March 2016.
+The Labour party candidate, Chris Elmore, won the 2016 Ogmore by-election to replace him.